Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: Application: A Hausman Test for Linearity

+The test proposed in this study has non-trivial power against local alternatives of the form $n^{-1/2}h\left( x\right) $ for fixed $h(x)\in B_{\infty\infty}^{s}\left( \mathbb{R}^{d},\vartheta\right) $ with $\operatorname*{Cov}\left( h,x\right) +\pi\left( h\right) \neq0.$ Horowitz and Spokoiny (2001) point out that the tests of Bierens (1982), Andrews (1997) and Bierens and Ploberger (1997) have non-trivial power against such alternatives while the tests of Wooldridge (1992), Yatchew (1992), Zheng (1996) and Fan and Li (1996) only have non-trivial power against alternatives that are local at rates slower than $n^{-1/2}.$ Horowitz and Spokoiny (2001) develop tests that have power against more general alternatives $n^{-1/2} h_{n}\left( x\right) $ where $h_{n}\left( x\right) $ is a sequence of functions.
+Their tests have power uniformly against certain smooth alternatives against which the test in this paper and the tests of Bierens (1982), Andrews (1997) and Bierens and Ploberger (1997) do not have non-trivial power.
+Nevertheless, the appeal of the test proposed in this paper is its simplicity in terms of implementation and interpretation.

-The estimation problem considered here is semi-parametric in nature.
-The distribution of the test statistic depends on the non-parametric sieve estimator employed in the second estimator.
-The influence function of the test statistic defines an empirical process that can be used to obtain the limiting distribution for the test statistic under the null and local alternatives.
+The estimation problem considered in this study is semi-parametric in nature.
+The distribution of the test statistic depends on the non-parametric functional estimated by the second estimator.
+The influence function of the test statistic defines an empirical process that can be used to obtain the limiting distribution under the null and under local alternatives.
 This is now formalized.